Kentico/xperience-by-kentico-kentico-migration-tool/Migration.Tool.CLI/README.md

 If you wish to continue using these legacy attachment URLs from earlier product versions, you need to add a custom handler to your Xperience by Kentico project.
 See [`Migration.Tool.KXP.Extensions/README.MD`](/Migration.Tool.KXP.Extensions/README.MD) for instructions.

-## Automatic database patching

-Migration Tool has a database patching mechanism.

-The patching executed as integral part of migration, prior to execution of migration commands.
-To patch without migrating, you can use `patch` command instead of `migrate`.

-Patches are applied in idempotent fashion, i.e. each patch is run only if it hasn't been applied before.